neoforged/governance/voting.md

 - `#project-talk` for votes concerning all teams of the Project;
 - `#maintenance-talk` for votes concerning the Maintainers team;
 - `#internal-private` for votes that need to be held privately or concerning internal team structures;
 - `#moderation-private` for votes concerning the Moderators team.
-Any accompanying contextual information must be sent in messages directly below the poll, alongside a ping of the role of the team in question.
+Any accompanying contextual information must be sent in messages next to the poll, alongside a ping of the role of the team in question.
+It is recommended that contextual information is sent directly below the poll, to increase discoverability.
+Any further discussion regarding the vote should be, to the greatest extent possible, contained in a dedicated thread.

 Voting takes place in the 24 hours following the creation of the poll.
 Votes that are not time-sensitive may have a longer voting period, but it may not exceed one week.